jpikl/cfxnes/lib/docs/system-api.md

 #### Region

-- `'auto'` - Automatic region detection based on header data of loaded ROM image.
+- `'auto'` - Automatic region detection that relies on header data of loaded ROM image.
 - `'ntsc'` - NTSC region.
 Emulation will run at 60 FPS.
 - `'pal'` - PAL region.
 Emulation will run at 50 FPS.